Automatic differentiation in machine learning: a survey: AD and Machine Learning

-Probabilistic programming has been experiencing a recent resurgence thanks to new algorithmic advances for probabilistic inference and new areas of application in machine learning \citep{Goodman2013}.
-A probabilistic programming language provides primitive language constructs for random choice and allows programmable and/or automatic probabilistic inference of distributions specified by programs.

-Inference techniques can be static, such as compiling model programs to Bayesian networks and using algorithms such as belief propagation for inference; or they can be dynamic, executing model programs several times and computing statistics on observed values to infer distributions.
-Markov chain Monte Carlo (MCMC) \citep{Neal1993} methods are often used for dynamic inference, such as the Metropolis-Hastings algorithm based on random sampling \citep{Chib1995}. \citet{Meyer2003} give an example of how AD can be used to speed Bayesian posterior inference in MCMC, with an application in stochastic volatility.
+Inference in probabilistic models can be static, such as compiling a given model to Bayesian networks and using algorithms such as belief propagation for inference; or they can be dynamic, executing a model forward many times and computing statistics on observed values to infer posterior distributions.
+Markov chain Monte Carlo (MCMC) \citep{Neal1993} methods are often used for dynamic inference, such as the Metropolis--Hastings algorithm based on random sampling \citep{Chib1995}. \citet{Meyer2003} give an example of how AD can be used to speed up Bayesian posterior inference in MCMC, with an application in stochastic volatility.
+Amortized inference \citep{gershman2014amortized,stuhlmuller2013learning} techniques based on deep learning \citep{le2016inference,ritchie2016deep} work by training neural networks for performing approximate inference in generative models defined as probabilistic programs \citep{gordon2014probabilistic}.

 When model parameters are continuous, the Hamiltonian---or, hybrid---Monte Carlo (HMC) algorithm provides improved convergence characteristics avoiding the slow exploration of random sampling, by simulating Hamiltonian dynamics through auxiliary ``momentum variables'' \citep{Duane1987}.
 The advantages of HMC come at the cost of requiring gradient evaluations of complicated probability models.
-AD is highly suitable here for complementing probabilistic programming, because it relieves the user from the manual computation of derivatives for each model.
-For instance, the probabilistic programming language Stan\footnote{\url{http://mc-stan.org/}} implements automatic Bayesian inference based on HMC and the No-U-Turn sampler (NUTS) \citep{Hoffman2014} and uses reverse mode AD for the calculation of gradients for both HMC and NUTS.
-Similarly, \citet{Wingate2011} demonstrate the use of AD as a nonstandard interpretation of probabilistic programs enabling efficient inference algorithms.
+AD is highly suitable here for complementing probabilistic modeling, because it relieves the user from the manual derivation of gradients for each model.\footnote{See \url{http://diffsharp.github.io/DiffSharp/examples-hamiltonianmontecarlo.html} for an implementation of HMC with reverse mode AD.} For instance, the probabilistic programming language Stan \citep{carpenter2016stan} implements automatic Bayesian inference based on HMC and the No-U-Turn sampler (NUTS) \citep{Hoffman2014} and uses reverse mode AD for the calculation of gradients for both HMC and NUTS \citep{carpenter2015stan}.
+Similarly, \citet{Wingate2011} demonstrate the use of AD as a non-standard interpretation of probabilistic programs enabling efficient inference algorithms. \citet{kucukelbir2017automatic} present an AD-based method for deriving variational inference (VI) algorithms.

-AD is particularly promising in this domain because of the dynamic nature of probabilistic programs, that is, dynamically creating or deleting random variables and making it difficult to formulate closed-form expressions for gradients.